PeterCamilleri/option_list/README.md

-# The Option List gem.
+# OptionList

-This gem implements the concept that parameter validation is long and tedious and something needed to be done about that.
+This gem addresses the fact that parameter validation is long and tedious and something needs to be done about that.
 This gem implements the idea that parameters be described separately and validated in a single line of client method code.

-This gem was my first effort in the area of gem creation, and if I'm honest, it is rather doubtful that it brings much to the table.
-Most of what it does has been subsumed by the Ruby Language itself, starting with version 1.9 and further through versions 2.0, 2.1, and 2.2.
+Most of what this gem does has been subsumed by the Ruby Language itself, starting with version 1.9 and further with versions 2.0 and beyond.

+Finally, I'd like to shed the aura of professional, inhumanity for just a moment and add a note about this code.
+This was my first attempt at creating a gem.
+As such there is very much a newbie vibe to the code.
+I hope you can chalk this up to just a part of the learning process.
+None the less, if there are improvements that you (the reader) could suggest, I'd really appreciate hearing about them.

+Thanks in advance, Peter.

+## Installation

 Add this line to your application's Gemfile: